RealImage/challenge2023/general-challenge/README.md

 Note: Choose any vendors, if you find more than one vendor that can supply the demand at the same time, at the same cost.

-To submit a solution, fork this repo and send a Pull Request on Github.
+To submit a solution, fork this repo and send a Pull Request on GitHub.

 For any questions or clarifications, raise an issue on this repo and we'll answer your questions as fast as we can.